SiLeBAT/zoonotify-api/README.md

-# Zoonotify Server
+# Zoonotify API

-The Zoonotify Server
+The Zoonotify API